The Agency for Healthcare Research and Quality (AHRQ) Budget: Fact Sheet

 on health care expenditures and utilization through the Medical Expenditure Panel Survey

-The AHRQ budget has traditionally been organized into the program areas of Health Costs,
+sources and recent year funding.
+The AHRQ budget has traditionally been organized into three

-Quality, and Outcomes (HCQO) Research; MEPS; and Program Support.
-As of FY2024, HCQO
+areas: Health Costs, Quality, and Outcomes (HCQO) Research; MEPS; and Program Support.
+In

 Health Services Research, Data and Dissemination; and (4) U.S. Preventive Services Task Force